spinnaker/halyard/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--add-custom-resource`: (V2 Only) List of Kubernetes Custom Resources to be cached by clouddriver and available for use in patch and delete pipeline stages.
+ * `--add-custom-resource`: Add this Kubernetes custom resource to the list of custom resources to manage.
+Fields besides the Kubernetes Kind can be set using the following format "RESOURCE_NAME;spinnakerKind:instances;versioned:false" where "spinnakerKind" and "versioned" are optional.
  * `--add-docker-registry`: Add this docker registry to the list of docker registries to use as a source of images.
  * `--add-kind`: Add this kind to the list of kinds to manage.
  * `--add-namespace`: Add this namespace to the list of namespaces to manage.